dan-mccabe/ebusopt/ebusopt/opt/README.md

 # opt
-This directory contains optimization code for the `beb_chargers` project.
+This directory contains optimization code for the `ebusopt` project.
 The modules are organized as follows:

 - `benders_charge_scheduling.py`
   - This module contains functions that implement Combinatorial Benders decomposition, used to solve the charging scheduling problem.